Swiss should unilaterally restrict EU immigration, right wing leading figure says

 Around 1.3 million EU citizens already live in the wealthy Alpine confederation and 300,000 enter across the border daily to work.
 In 2014, nearly 111,000 nationals from the EU plus Iceland, Norway and Liechtenstein immigrated to Switzerland.

-The immigration vote has jeopardized a host of other Swiss-EU treaties that govern bilateral economic ties and stand and fall together.
+The immigration vote has jeopardised a host of other Swiss-EU treaties that govern bilateral economic ties and stand and fall together.
 The EU is Switzerland's largest trading partner.

-A study commissioned by the government found exiting key bilateral pacts could cut output by up to 630 billion Swiss francs ($632 billion) by 2035, or as much as 7 percent of GDP.
+A study commissioned by the government found exiting key bilateral pacts could cut output by up to 630 billion Swiss francs (418 billion pounds) by 2035, or as much as 7 percent of GDP.

 Blocher was also critical of the government's safeguard proposal.